Natureal/Paper_Reading/README.md

     - **comments & inspiration**:
       - A proper random-greedy initialization is a key factor for high efficiency.
       - As a kind of evolutionary algorithm, genetic algorithm is efficient for this NP problem.
+    - **problem?**:
+      - Only memory resources contraint does not seem to be enough.
+      - If more limitations are taken into account, how to do greedy initialization?
+That is, how to generate initial best solution candidates?

 ### 3. IEEE Trans.
 Wirel.
 Commun '17 [Energy-Efficient Resource Allocation for Mobile-Edge Computation Offloading](https://ieeexplore.ieee.org/document/7762913)